amran16/amran16.github.io/README.md

 # Portfolio

-This site some of the projects i worked on.
+This site has some of the projects i worked on.

 Live preview:https://amran16.github.io/